shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 - Control alignment, padding, and symbol placement.
 - Text file in embedded systems that guides the linker during the compilation process.
 - uses .ld extention
+- Static linking -> linker copying all the library routines used in the program into the executable image. / May require more disk space and memory. / more protable and faster than dynamic linking.
+- Dynamic Linking - > placing the name of a sharable library in the excecutable image / Actual linking is done at runtime / multiple program can share a single copy of the library.
 ### Components:
 1. Memory: efines the available memory regions / start addresses, sizes, and access permissions.
 2. Sections: placement of different sections within the memory regions defined in the MEMORY block. (text or data or bss)